Rethinking the Holidays: Traditions, Change Are on the Table

 A pandemic “doesn’t have to be like a deal-breaker when it comes to holidays like this,” she says.
 “You just have to get creative and just focus on the heart of the why.
 Why are we getting together for these holidays?”

 Melissa Rayworth writes about lifestyles topics for The Associated Press.
-Follow her on Twitter @mrayworth.
+Follow her on Twitter at http://twitter.com/mrayworth.